 If the alleged victim is accusing the defendant of a violent assault, there will necessarily be bad blood between the parties.
 Attorney Spring will conduct an aggressive cross-examination to establish the alleged victim’s bias against the defendant and motive to lie.

 In many of these cases, the defendant and the alleged victim were involved in mutual physical combat.
 If the alleged victim touched the defendant at all during the incident, she has a right not to testify pursuant to the Fifth Amendment to the United States Constitution (which states that any person who could potentially incriminate herself by her testimony has the right to refuse to testify in court).

 As always, if the defendant was being attacked and choked the victim in an effort to escape, he can assert self-defense at trial.

 Attorney Chris Spring has dedicated his career to defending clients charged with violent crimes.
-If you are charged with strangulation or suffocation, please contact him to schedule a free consultation.
+If you are charged with strangulation or suffocation, you need an experienced Middlesex County strangulation & suffocation attorney to defend you.
+Contact Attorney Spring to schedule a free consultation.